Taking mental notes does not help anyone else, bloggin' it might...

 package already installed try:

-dpkg -s grep -i status
+dpkg -seg.grep -i status

-adil@ahlnx:/usr/local/bin$ dpkg -s compiz grep -i status
+adil@ahlnx:/usr/local/bin$ dpkg -s compiz grep -i status5) Use `xvinfo` to confirm that your

 Status: install ok installed